wienerr/Piklist-Documentation/content/tutorials/fields/display-menus-radio-checkbox-select-list/_index.md

 ## Description
 Using Piklist you can easily display your Menus as Radio, Checkboxes or a Select list (dropdowns).
 Easily include them in custom theme settings, or when creating posts.
 This simple tutorial will show you how.

-* Install Piklist
-* Decide if you are going to build your Piklist code as a plugin or in your theme.
-* With Piklist you can display fields as Metaboxes, on a Settings page or a Widget.
-Choose which one you want to use.

-Now we can get started and write some code!
+{{< show-tutorial-start-folders >}}

 We’re are going to use the WordPress function `wp_get_nav_menus()`, to get our menus.
 This function stores data in an array, and with Piklist, parsing an array and displaying it as a list is really easy.
 This array stores all menus in an Object, and then breaks them out.
 You have access to fields like term_id, name, slug, etc.  We are going to assign each item in the dropdown to the slug, but show the name:

 ```
 piklist('field', array(